 - Konjac Sponge.
 This is a great, dual purpose product in that it can take off make-up with water (my black liquid liner comes off no problem with this), and it’s handy to travel with.
 Dries quickly, doesn’t harvest bacteria.
 Cost $16.
 Can be found online at Kiss N Makeup or EcoDiva Beauty.

 - Eminence Grapefruit Masque (spot treatment for acne).
 This is a non-toxic product, and if using for spot treatments only (which is what I use it for), you’ll never go through an entire jar in 12 months, so split the cost with a friend and put half in a tightly sealed jar to hand off to them.
+Note: this is the one Eminence product I endorse.
 Cost $44.
 Can be found online at Amazon.

 - May Lindstrom’s Blue Cocoon (great nighttime moisturizing balm, as in – my absolute favorite).
 This is the ultimate in unapologetic luxury.
 Completely combats uneven skin tone, takes away redness, and is hydrating but not over-hydrating.
 Cost $200 and is worth every penny.
 Can be found at EcoDiva Beauty (online).

 Make a list of your faves and make a list of a more affordable version to whatever that might be, then make your choices in save vs. splurge and eco/green/non-toxic vs. less green.
 Don’t forget to look to all that is dual purpose in action.
 My obsession in that department is tinted moisturizer with an SPF (my fave is Elta MD), and toothpaste for zapping acne overnight.

 If you’re making crucial choices in non-toxic vs. green or eco beauty and cost is a factor – think about what product is spending the most time on your skin.
 The products that are spending the greatest time on your skin might be the one’s that win in the eco-department since they’ll be on your face for 75% of the day.